 and the blatant lack of information and general public interest about a reproductive disease that affects millions of black women each year.

-The film also includes conversations with celebrities whose personal lives were forced to become public because of uterine fibroids.
+The film also includes conversations with black women in the celebrity spotlight whose personal lives were forced to become public because of uterine fibroids.
 Red Alert is a film that will change the way this country perceives the reproductive health of all women, and particularly black women.
 We will uncover truths and dispel widespread myths about uterine fibroid tumors.
-We present the latest research from accredited scientists and researchers supported by the National Institute of Health, the Mayo Clinic, the University of Chicago, Northwestern University School of Medicine, Harvard University, ACOG, The
+We present the latest research from accredited scientists and researchers supported by the National Institute of Health, the Mayo Clinic, the University of Chicago, Northwestern University School of Medicine, Harvard University, ACOG, The University of Michigan, the National Women's Health Network and many others.

 WHY AREN'T WE TALKING ABOUT IT?